chywang/CN-IterativeIsALearner/README.md

 1. This software is run in the JaveSE-1.8 environment.
 With a large probability, it runs properly in other versions of JaveSE as well.
 However, there is no guarantee.

-2. It requires the Weka toolkit for implementations of sone basic machine learning algorithms (https://www.cs.waikato.ac.nz/ml/weka/), and the JAMA library for matrix computation (https://math.nist.gov/javanumerics/jama/).
+2. It requires the Weka toolkit for implementations of some basic machine learning algorithms (https://www.cs.waikato.ac.nz/ml/weka/), and the JAMA library for matrix computation (https://math.nist.gov/javanumerics/jama/).
 We use weka.jar (version 3.6.10) and Jama-1.0.3.jar in this project.

 **More Notes on the Algorithm**